Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-data: pointer to byte array to save data read from buffer
+data: pointer to byte array to save data read from buffer.

-datalen: number of bytes of data to read
+datalen: number of bytes of data to read.

 **Returns**
 ~~~~~~~~~~~